Use customer-managed storage accounts in Azure Monitor Log Analytics

 Unlink a storage account

 To stop using a storage account, unlink the storage from the workspace.
 Unlinking all storage accounts from a workspace means Log Analytics will attempt to rely on service-managed storage accounts.
-If your network has limited access to the internet, these storages may not be available and any scenario that relies on storage will fail.
+If your network has limited access to the internet, these storage accounts might not be available and any scenario that relies on storage will fail.

 Replace a storage account

 - Create a link to a new storage account.
-The logging agents will get the updated configuration and start sending data to the new storage as well.
+The logging agents will get the updated configuration and start sending data to the new storage.
 The process could take a few minutes.

-- Then unlink the old storage account so agents will stop writing to the removed account.
-The ingestion process keeps reading data from this account until it’s all ingested.
-Don’t delete the storage account until you see all logs were ingested.
+- Unlink the old storage account so agents will stop writing to the removed account.
+The ingestion process keeps reading data from this account until it's all ingested.
+Don't delete the storage account until you see that all logs were ingested.

 Manage log retention

-When using your own storage account, retention is up to you.
+When you use your own storage account, retention is up to you.
 Log Analytics won't delete logs stored on your private storage.
 Instead, you should set up a policy to handle the load according to your preferences.